fbpx

 This Oregon hike is located in Lebanon Oregon, outside of Sweet Home.
 I would consider it moderate if you take the stairs, but if you are worried about your balance, it is best not to attempt the rock staircase.
 Unfortunately, it only has a handrail on one side, and no handrail in some sections.
 The rest of the trail can be slightly strenuous during the inclines.

 The complete McDowell Creek Falls loop, beginning at the Royal Terrace Trailhead, is a little over one and a half miles.
-Both waterfalls can be accessed quicker via the trailheads if you prefer not to hike the full loop.
+Both waterfalls can be accessed quicker by driving to the trailheads if you prefer not to hike the full loop.

 If you are looking for a restroom, there is a vault toilet located at the Royal Terrace Trailhead.